Welcome to the Resources page

 Scholarships

-The Schenectady Foundation will open applications for the Schenectady STEM Scholarship, on January 27, 2023 and is awarded to a graduating senior from Schenectady City School District who intends to pursue a career in the STEM fields.
+The Schenectady Foundation has opened applications through March 25, 2024 for the Schenectady STEM Scholarship, which is awarded to a graduating senior from Schenectady City School District who intends to pursue a career in the STEM fields.
 Applications can be found here.
+For more information or to answer any questions, contact Jean Churchill at (518) 393-9500 or jmchurchill@schenectadyfoundation.org

 The Voyager Scholarship – shaping the next generation of public service leaders